kiliannnnn/ESP/readme.md

 # Framed

+This project is deprecated.
+I created it as a final exam.
+The unique feature of this project is that it has no dependencies or even a Node environment.
+It only requires a browser with JavaScript enabled.
+This restriction is more of a challenge than a necessity, but it has been instructive.
+I don't plan to work on a CMS or site-builder type project again because the alternatives today are sufficient.
+However, I am working on libraries that you can find on npm and in my repositories.
+I'm leaving the contents of the readme intact for the curious.

 Framed is a lightweight site builder built with HTML, CSS, and JavaScript.
 It leverages Tailwind CSS for styling and manipulates the DOM extensively to provide a seamless user experience.
 Designed for simplicity, Framed requires no additional environment or dependencies, ***simply a web browser with JavaScript enabled.***

 ## Table of Contents